 For legacy 10.6 users, this view was known as the Incident Management view.
 The Alerts List in the Respond view replaces the ESA 10.6 Alerts > Summary view.

-- INVESTIGATE: This view is primarily for advanced Threat Hunters, who prefer to manually hunt for threats using NetWitness Suite metadata, event analysis, and event reconstruction.
+- INVESTIGATE: This view is primarily for advanced Threat Hunters, who prefer to manually hunt for threats using NetWitness Suite metadata, raw event data, and event reconstruction and analysis.
 Incident Responders also use this view to get details about events associated with an incident being investigated.
 Both Threat Hunters and Incident Responders can use the forensic event reconstruction and event analysis features in this view.

 - MONITOR: This view is for all users.
 You can view dashboards and reports on different areas of interest depending on your user permissions.
 NetWitness Suite opens to this view by default.

 For legacy 10.6 users, this is the Dashboard view.

 - CONFIGURE: This view is for Threat Intel (content) personnel, who configure data sources and inputs to NetWitness Suite.
 Threat Intel personnel use this area to download and manage Live content.
 They can also create and manage incident and ESA rules.

 For legacy 10.6 users, this view contains Live, Incidents > Configure, and Alerts > Configure from the previous version.